mihaivirlan/ansible/README.md

 #### Install/setting up the git/ansible on your `ansible-root` machine (for this demo, I used the RedHat distribution - Centos7):
 - sudo su -
-- apt update; apt install ansible
+- yum update; yum install ansible
-- apt install git
+- yum install git
 - ansible --version
 - git --version
 - nano `/etc/ansible/hosts` (edit and add follow entry at the end of the file)<br/>